Get insider access

 JBL Live 770NC Wireless

 The JBL Live 770NC Wireless are better than the JBL Tune 770NC Wireless, but they aren't worlds apart.
 The Live 770NC fit better, and their plastic is of a higher quality.
 In addition, their noise isolation performance is more powerful, and their battery lasts a bit longer.
 On the other hand, the Tune 770NC share most of the same features as the Live 770NC, though they're less comfortable with noticeably small ear cups.
-That said, both have neutral sound profiles and use the same app.
+That said, they have similar sound profiles and use the same app.

 Sony WH-CH720N Wireless